Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 Courses that are not entirely equivalent to each other, but possess similar or overlapping content.
 Students may receive credit for only one of the courses deemed to be mutually-exclusive.
 However, in contrast to the status of equivalent courses, the mutually-exclusive status is program-dependent and therefore does not automatically apply across all programs.
 Mutually-exclusive status must be honoured by both or all colleges involved.

 At the University of Saskatchewan, a practicum is usually a course in which a student works part-time in a workplace for a specified number of hours per week.
-However, the term is used widely in undergraduate and graduate education to describe all kinds of work-based learning experiences from single courses to lengthy clinical practice experience
+However, the term is used widely in undergraduate and graduate education to describe all kinds of work-based learning experiences from single courses to lengthy clinical practice experience.
+Practicum courses are generally unpaid.

 A course or other requirement that must be satisfactorily completed before enrolment will be permitted into an advanced or succeeding course.